KlausJackson/KlausJackson/README.md

 Account Creation Date : [July 28, 2023](https://github.com/KlausJackson?tab=overview&from=2023-07-01&to=2023-07-31)

-Contact me through email or my social media accounts if you have any work offer or simply just want to collaborate on a project.
-Check out my repos to know more about what I have to offer.
-I can do remote (full-time) and on-site (part-time).
+Contact me if you have something to offer.
+Check out my repos to know more about what I have to offer back.
 I only post projects that I think it's cool enough to be on GitHub. <br>

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/KlausJackson/)
 [![Patreon](https://img.shields.io/badge/Patreon-AC7AC2?style=for-the-badge&logo=patreon&logoColor=white)](https://patreon.com/KlausJackson)